soundtrackyourbrand/route/README.md

 # Route

-Elixir macro for routing to multiple routers from phoenix endpoint (or plug router)
+Elixir macro for routing to multiple routers from phoenix endpoint (or a plug router)

 ## Example